-In many cases, specialists recommend a multimodal approach which uses a combination of these three types of treatment.
-Multimodal treatment typically consists of a primary treatment used in combination with a neoadjuvant therapy or an adjuvant treatment.
+In many cases, specialists recommend a multimodal approach that uses a combination of these three types of treatment.
+Multimodal treatment typically consists of a primary treatment used in combination with neoadjuvant therapy or adjuvant treatment.
 An example of a multimodal approach might include:

 - Neoadjuvant therapy

 - Helper treatment: Radiation to shrink the tumor size

 - Primary treatment: Surgery to remove the tumor